Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 Target: Anterior deltoids, pectoralis major, pectoralis minor, triceps brachii, biceps brachii, core, obliques, trapezius, serratus anterior

-Even though the pike push-up is less taxing on the shoulders, elbows, and wrists compared to the diamond push-up, it is still not a safe exercise for someone with injuries to those parts.
+Even though the pike push-up is less taxing on the shoulders, elbows, and wrists compared to the diamond push-up, it is still not the best exercise for someone with injuries to those parts.

-If you are healthy, though, this is a great exercise because of the vertical pushing power.
+If you're healthy, though, this is a great exercise because of the vertical pushing power.

 This is one of the few push-ups where the pectoralis major and minor are not the primary muscles, but the anterior deltoids are the main ones.